On the symmetries in the dynamics of wide two-layer neural networks: Introduction

 \item In Section~\ref{sec:odd-case}, we study the case when $f^*$ is an \textit{odd} function and show that the network converges to the best linear approximator of $f^*$ at an exponential rate (\autoref{th:lin-exp-cv}).
 Linear predictors are optimal over the hypothesis class in that case, in particular because there is no intercept in our model.

-\item \looseness=-1 In Section~\ref{sec:low-dim}, we consider the \textit{multi-index model} where $f^*$ depends \textit{only} on the orthogonal projection of its input onto some sub-space $H$ of dimension $d_H$.
+\item In Section~\ref{sec:low-dim}, we consider the \textit{multi-index model} where $f^*$ depends \textit{only} on the orthogonal projection of its input onto some sub-space $H$ of dimension $d_H$.
 We prove that the dynamics can be reduced to a PDE in dimension $d_H$.
 If in addition, $f^*$ is the Euclidean norm of the projection of the input, we show that the dynamics reduce to a one-dimensional PDE (\autoref{th:1d-theta}).
-In the latter case, we were not able to prove theoretically the convergence of the neurons of the first layer towards $H$, and leave this as an open problem but we provide numerical evidence in favor of this result. \end{itemize}
+In the latter case, we were not able to prove theoretically the convergence of the neurons of the first layer towards $H$, and leave this as an open problem but we provide numerical evidence in favor of this result. \end{itemize} The code to reproduce the results of the numerical experiments can be found at: \\ \url{https://github.com/karl-hajjar/learning-structure}.